Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

 The ESS is more useful for this purpose, but must be interpreted carefully when evaluated using model-distributed samples in direct studies.
-Unlike the other metrics, the ESS penalizes models with broad distributions of reweighting factors that, as discussed above, lead to long MCMC autocorrelation times: high-weight configurations contribute more to the sum in the denominator of Eqn.~\eqref{eqn:asymp-model-ess} than the one in the numerator, while low-weight configurations contribute little to either but decrease the ESS via the $1/N$ factor.
-Similar arguments apply for Eqn.~\eqref{eqn:asymp-target-ess}.
+Unlike the other metrics, the ESS penalizes models with broad distributions of reweighting factors that, as discussed above, lead to long MCMC autocorrelation times.
+Similar arguments apply for Eq.~\eqref{eqn:asymp-target-ess}.
 The ESS also distinguishes mode-collapsed models from non-pathological ones, as the denominator clearly becomes large when $w(\phi) \gg 1$ over some mode of the target.
-In practice, the ESS is a more useful metric, especially when measured with target-distributed validation data; we found that high variance in the ESS estimated with model samples indicated low asymptotic ESS as estimated with target samples, and that this indicated problems with the models for use with flow-based MCMC.
+In practice, the ESS is a more useful metric, especially when measured with target-distributed validation data.
+We found that high variance in the ESS estimated with model samples indicated low asymptotic ESS as estimated with target samples, and that this indicated problems with the models for use with flow-based MCMC.
 Low observed values of the ESS should be taken seriously, even if the MCMC acceptance rate is high.